jullienl/HPE-Synergy-baremetal/readme.md

        > **Note**: ESXi playbook adds a second management NIC for vswitch0 and looks for the two NICs connected to the defined network set to create the Distibuted switch for VM traffic.
 RHEL and Windows playbooks only create a team using the first two management NICs.

-   - They can be defined with either a boot from local storage (e.g. RAID 1 logical drive using the two internal drives) or a boot from SAN volume for operating system storage.
+   - Server profile templates can be defined with either a boot from local storage (e.g. RAID 1 logical drive using the two internal drives) or a boot from SAN volume for operating system storage.

      > **Notes**: Additional shared/private SAN volumes for vmfs datastore/cluster volumes can also be defined (RHEL and ESXi playbooks look for the boot LUN to install the OS).

      > **IMPORTANT NOTE**: For successful boot LUN detection with RHEL and ESXi, it is essential to ensure that there are no other LUNs of the same size as the boot LUN presented to the host.
 Otherwise, LUN detection may fail and operating system files may be mistakenly copied to an incorrect LUN, resulting in OS boot failure.

-   - They must be defined with a firmware baseline with at least the `Firmware only` installation method as for RHEL and Windows provisioning, the HPE drivers are installed at the end of the playbook.
+   - Server profile templates can be defined with a firmware baseline using the `Firmware only` installation method to make sure the firmware are up-to-date before the operating system is installed but it is not a requirement.
+For RHEL and Windows provisioning, {{ SSP_version }} defined in the OS variable file available in the /vars folder is used to specify the server profile firmware baseline at the end of the playbooks to update HPE drivers and firmware using the HPE Smart Update Tool once the operating system is installed.

      > **Note**: For ESXi, there is no need to install HPE drivers because HPE ESXi images include all the drivers and management software required to run ESXi on HPE servers, therefore there is no need to define a firmware baseline.

 ## How to protect sensitive credentials